All photos by Rebecca Miller

 [Laughs.]
 Yeah!
 You were having more fun than most people I’m sure!
 I feel the same way.
 We all have these larger things that we’re heading towards in our careers and artistic endeavors, but the majority of your life is spent doing normal day-to-day life things and if those things can be fun and enjoyable then you’ve got a head start.

 Exactly.
 How old were you when you first fell in love?

-I don’t know because I think I thought I was in love every time and then with every subsequent relationship, I was like, oh, that wasn't love, this is love, oh that wasn’t love either!
+I don’t know because I think I thought I was in love every time and then with every subsequent relationship, I was like, oh, this isn’t love, that was love, oh that wasn’t love either!
 I think my ex-boyfriend in college was probably my first big one, and it wasn’t great and I remember having a lot of trepidation before dating.
-Like, I actually don’t want to do this, but OK I’m doing it, but those were the strongest feelings I'd ever had.
+Like I actually don’t want to do this, but OK I’m doing it, but those were the strongest feelings I ever had.
 I had a lot of heartbreak, you know the sadder side of intense emotions regarding love were really a big deal, and that was the first time I really felt like that, so I attribute that to it being some form of love.
 But it wasn’t, oh my first love!
 My best love!
 The one that got away!
-We definitely learned a lot, stayed together too long and it got lame.
-It got kind of ugly and that’s the worst.
-At some point you and the person you’re with really cared for each other, and that’s the worst feeling to be angry, hateful, or spiteful.
+We definitely learned a lot, stayed together too long and it got lame, it got kind of ugly and that’s the worst.
+At some point you and the person you’re with really cared for each other, that’s the worst feeling to be angry, hateful, or spiteful.
 I would never want to feel like I’m wasting time and I’ve never felt that way because it’s always a learning experience.

 Yeah I know, but I’m also a serial monogamist to a large degree.

 I am too, but there was a relationship that I had for five years in my early 20s that definitely should have ended three years earlier.
 And that is the worst.
-I don’t ever want to regret anything, but part of me is just like, oh God, I regret that.
+I don’t ever want to regret anything but part of me is just like, oh God.